data2intelligence/SpaCET/docs/tutorial.md

 ## Enrich cell-cell interactions at the tumor-immune interface
 `ST.CCI.tumorBorder.distance` can be used to calculate the distance of cell-cell interactions to tumor-immune interface.
 We still use the same example as before.
 Interestingly, besides the interaction significance, we found an enrichment of CAF-M2 interactions close to boundaries between tumor and immune/stromal regions.
 The distance between CAF-M2 and the tumor-immune border was calculated by averaging the distances between each CAF-M2 interaction spot and its nearest tumor border spot.
-We randomly selected the same number of spots as CAF-M2 spots from the non-malignant regions and calculated their distances to the border as the null distribution.
+We randomly selected the same number of spots as CAF-M2 spots from the non-malignant regions and calculated their distances to the border as the null distribution (1000 times).
 The result showed that CAF-M2 interaction spots are significantly closer to the tumor-immune boundaries.

 ``` r
 # compute the distance of CAF-M2 to tumor border